 Cash minimizes risk

-Cash is a safety net for individuals and nations alike against cybercrime and hacking attacks.
+Cash bestows agency (autonomy) and is a safety net for individuals and nations, alike, against cybercrime and power outages.

 With cash, there is no need to put all your eggs in one basket.
 Countless scenarios consider the risk of a terrorist attack on a country’s financial infrastructure.
 If that were to happen, it would lead to a complete breakdown of all financial services.
 Without cash, the country in question would no longer be able to function; with cash, the economy can be kept going.
-Myanmar, for example, has been functioning on cash alone ever since its financial infrastructure collapsed in 2003.
+In an EY poll of Open Banking professionals, 20% cited potential for mass outages as the most negative impact of a cashless society.

-In the private domain, the same principle applies: even in the very unlikely event of encountering a counterfeit banknote, it would be an exception.
-When someone hacks a system to obtain a user’s password, thereby circumventing their online security, a victim’s account may be emptied completely and all financial reserves wiped out.
+In the private domain, the same principle applies: even in the very unlikely event of encountering a counterfeit banknote, it would be an exception (see Cash is Secure) and the extent of the loss ends at the monetary value.
+When someone hacks a system to obtain a user’s password, thereby circumventing their online security, a victim’s account may be emptied and their personal information extracted.

 Cash is universal

-Cash is still the payment method of choice for daily transactions for a large number of people, both in developing and in industrialised countries.
+Cash is still the payment method of choice for daily transactions for a large number of people, both in developing and in industrialized countries.
 In many developing countries with a large number of unbanked or underbanked people, cash is often the only payment method available.
-Even in the US, according to Forbes, roughly 28% of US households conduct some or all of their financial transactions outside the mainstream banking system.
+Africa appears most reliant on cash, whereas Oceania seems to have the lowest cash dependency.
+South America has by far the highest cash dependency relative to its GDP at 16%.

 Although there are significant geographic variations, an estimated 80% of all payments worldwide are still made using cash.
 M-Pesa in Kenya may have had half a trillion transactions in 2012, but 99% of all retail transactions following the transfer of money via M-Pesa were still conducted in cash.
 Even in the US, at 32%, cash makes up the single largest share of consumer transaction activity and is the dominant instrument for low-value payments.